 Carl Zimmer, NYTimes

-Ed Yong, The Atlantic (see also an animated summary: “The Irony of Viruses“)
+Ed Yong, The Atlantic (see also an animated short: “The Irony of Viruses“)

 Jyoti Madhusoodanan, The Scientist